Chrismarsh/CHM/docs/build.rst

 .. warning::
    The Trilinos openmp implementation is not compatible with homebrew omp.
-It should be disabled via ``-o trilinos:with_openmp=False``
+It is automatically disabled.
+It can be explicitly disabled via
+   ``-o trilinos:with_openmp=False``

 Run cmake